dlops-io/model-training/README.md

 - Open & Review `model-training` > `package` > `setup.py`
 - All required third party libraries needed for training are specified in `setup.py`
 - Open & Review `model-training` > `package` > `trainer` > `task.py`
-- All training code for the mushroom app models are present in `task.py`
+- All training code for the cheese app models are present in `task.py`

 ### Run `sh package-trainer.sh`
 - This script will create a `trainer.tar.gz` file with all the training code bundled inside it
-- Then this script will upload this packaged file to your GCS bucket can call it `mushroom-app-trainer.tar.gz`
+- Then this script will upload this packaged file to your GCS bucket can call it `cheese-app-trainer.tar.gz`

 ### Create Jobs in Vertex AI